bioinf/genequery/README.md

-# genequery processing pipeline
+# GeneQuery database processing pipeline

-This is the pipeline that allows you to download many GSE datasets, and turn them into a [GeneQuery](http://artyomovlab.wustl.edu/genequery/searcher/) database.
+This is the pipeline that allows you to download many microarray GSE datasets, and turn them into a [GeneQuery](http://artyomovlab.wustl.edu/genequery/searcher/) database.
 Following steps are included:

 * Downloading and processing of GPL annotations;
-* Searching for, and downloading preprocessed GSE expression matrices;
+* Searching for, and downloading GSE expression matrices;
 * Preprocessing and quality control of expression matrices;
 * Iterative clustering with WGCNA;
 * Preparation of eigengene expression heatmaps.